jeremyfa/precompiled-bins/README.md

-# precompiled-git
+# precompiled-bins
-A repo to provide downloadable precompiled git
+A repo to provide downloadable precompiled binaries for some other projects we are working on.